Rob Refsnyder Player Props: Red Sox vs. Tigers

 Tigers Pitching Rankings (2022)

-- The 7.6 strikeouts per nine innings compiled by the Tigers pitching staff last season ranked 25th in MLB.
+- The Tigers pitching staff ranked 25th in MLB last season with a collective 7.6 strikeouts per nine innings.

-- The Tigers had a 4.06 team ERA that ranked 21st among all MLB pitching staffs.
+- The Tigers had a 4.06 team ERA that ranked 21st among all league pitching staffs.

-- The Tigers surrendered the 10th-fewest home runs in baseball (167 total, one per game).
+- The Tigers gave up the 10th-fewest home runs in baseball (167 total, one per game).

-- Wentz (0-1) takes the mound for the Tigers to make his second start this season.
+- The Tigers will send Boyd (0-0) to the mound for his second start of the season.

-- His last time out was on Sunday against the Tampa Bay Rays, when the lefty threw 5 1/3 innings, surrendering three earned runs while allowing four hits.
+- His last time out came on Tuesday against the Houston Astros, when the lefty went 4 1/3 innings, surrendering two earned runs while allowing two hits.

 © 2023 Data Skrive.
 All rights reserved.